Narsinh Mehta: Later life and legacy

-Some works by later authors, such as Narsinh Mehta nu Akhyan (written in the 18th century) attempt to establish the clan, ancestry and pedigree of Narsinh Mehta.
+Some works by later authors, such as Narsinh Mehta nu Akhyan (written in the eighteenth century) attempt to establish the clan, ancestry, and pedigree of Narsinh Mehta.

-Many parallels are drawn between Narsinh's life events and those of other saint-poets such as Surdas, Tulsidas, Meera, Kabir, Namdev and Sundarar.
+Many parallels are drawn between Narsinh's life events and those of other saint-poets such as Surdas, Tulsidas, Meera, Kabir, Namdev, and Sundarar.
 Like many others of the era, Narsinh faced strong opposition from society but remained steadfast in his devotion.
 His acceptance and association with all people, regardless of caste, creed, and social status was unique to the Nagar Brahmins at the time and remained an important part of his adherence and commitment to the Vaishnav tradition.

-Narsinh's son died at young age leaving behind his young widow and out of grief his wife also died soon.
+Narsinh's son died at a young age, leaving behind his young widow, and Narsinh's wife died of grief soon after.
 Despite this incident, his devotion did not change.
 In his later life, Narsinh went to Mangrol where, at the age of 79, he is believed to have died.